Mattd56/AmazingMaze/README.md

   solve the maze from a point next to the start to the end point

 ## base case

-The start point is the end point
+The start point is the end point.

 ## English or pseudocode description of algorith
-If

-  the start point the end point

-then

-  We're done!
-Record the solution

-Else if

-  the start point is a dead end

-then
-  Propagate backwards
-Else
-  Solve the maze from a point next to the start to the end point
+define solveMaze(start, end):

+  if(start == end):

+     return True //the maze is solved

+  foreach(legal neighbor of start):

+    if(solveMaze(neighbor, end)):

+      return True

+  return False

 ## class(es), with fields and methods
 ## version *n* wish list